DPDK/dpdk/doc/guides/tools/testmldev.rst

 ``--test <name>``
   Name of the test to execute.
-  ML tests are divided into two groups: Device and Model tests.
+  ML tests are divided into three groups: Device, Model and Inference tests.
   Test name should be one of the following supported tests.

   **ML Device Tests** ::